sindresorhus/capture-website/readme.md

 Overwrite the destination file if it exists instead of throwing an error.

+##### preloadFunction

+Type: `string | Function`\
+Default: `undefined`

+Inject a function to be executed prior to navigation; useful for [altering the JavaScript environment](https://github.com/puppeteer/puppeteer/blob/main/docs/api.md#pageevaluateonnewdocumentpagefunction-args).
+For example, you could define a global method on the window, overwrite `navigator.languages` to change the language presented by the browser, or mock `Math.random` to return a fixed value.

 *This option applies only to `captureWebsite.file()`.*

 ### captureWebsite.devices